 Low Streamflow Advisories

-The River Forecast Centre is updating the low streamflow advisory for:
+The River Forecast Centre is ending the low streamflow advisory for:

 Conditions noted in this advisory are based on provisional data from the Water Survey of Canada (WSC) that are subject to final quality-control per the WSC.
 In some instances, particularly at extreme low flow conditions, the rating curve at a WSC station may not be well-calibrated and may result in a variance between the reported provisional streamflow data and field-measured flow data.